 We have so many amazing choirs and their members are equally amazing and diverse, so we decided to have a chat to them and share some of their stories.
-This week we have been talking to four members from Encore, our fabulous musical theatre choir!
+This week we have been talking to four members from our Encore Choir, our fabulous musical theatre choir!

 UK Director, CATES Tutoring & Educational Services